nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

     - Create a folders within your repo for data by clicking on the 'New Folder' button at the top left of the lower right window.
     - Create a new folder called 'data'.
 If it is incorrectly named the script will not run.
     - Select the 'Git' tab in the upper right window of RStudio
+    - Make sure your new 'data' folder does not appear

+    IF IT DOES:
     - Check the white box to 'stage' the new data folder you  have just created
     - Right-click on the blue box beneath the 'status' bar
     - Select 'ignore'
     - Save.
 Git will now ignore all contents of the '/data' folder including subfolders
+    - Contact Annie at anne_dillon@nps.gov because this means something is amiss

 **Step 4: Leave RStudio and use File Explorer to create data subfolders and add necessary data files** *To request parsed data, see Amber Runyon.
 To request other files see Annie Kellner Dillon (anne_dillon@nps.gov) or Amber Runyon (amber_runyon@nps.gov)*